 For more information, refer to the “Understanding Layout Control (Moving Presentation Content Onto the Main Display Screen—Cisco TelePresence TX1310 65, TX9000, and TX9200 Systems Only)” and “Using the Layout Control Feature” sections in the Cisco TelePresence System User Guide, Software Release TX 6.

 By default, auto-sharing is enabled.
 If you want to disable auto-sharing, you can do so by entering the set presentation auto-share disable command.
 After auto-sharing is disabled, each time a user plugs in the presentation, the Touch device displays a Presentation Privacy Alert message such as the one shown in Figure 1.
 You then tap the Touch screen to select whether to share the presentation or not.

 For more information about these commands, see the documentation for the set presentation auto-share and show presentation auto-share commands in the Cisco TelePresence System Command-Line Interface Reference Guide.

 See the “Caveats in the Cisco TelePresence System Release TX 6.0.5” section for a complete list of caveats.

 TX release 6.0.4 resolves system issues and enhances the user experience; there are no new features.
-See the “Caveats in the Cisco TelePresence System Release TX 6.0.4“section.
+See the “Caveats in the Cisco TelePresence System Release TX 6.0.4” section for more information.

 This software release enhances the use of TMS as a call scheduling and management platform.
 If your system uses TMS, some new messages appear on your Touch 12 device.
 For example, if you are the video conference master (VC master) of your meeting, a prompt appears a few minutes before your meeting ends that gives you the option to extend your meeting.
 See Figure 2 for an example of this prompt.